iblazhko/fake-bootstrap/README.md

 This bootstrapper can be used as is with no modifications, or use this as a starting point to create your own build system.

+One of the benefits of using this build system is that it can run all the tests across all test projects in the solution in one go, something that .NET Core CLI cannot do at the moment.

 ## Prerequisites

 Solution is expected to have following structure: